-So Alton’s dough was *perfect* and even a klutz like me could make recognizable pretzels.
-And the taste?
-Infinitely better than store-bought due partially to the pride from baking them from scratch and also to the fact they have brown skins, soft and fluffy centers and can be eaten hot from the oven.
+In my opinion this recipe is perfect, and even a beginner (or someone who is just not good with dough) can make recognizable pretzels.
+Plus these taste infinitely better than store-bought due in part to the pride in baking them from scratch and also to the fact they have brown skins, soft and fluffy centers and can be eaten hot from the oven.
 If you want to take it a step further, brush a little butter on the pretzels when they come out of the oven.